 - The next thing is to do the filing for business structure so that the government can verify that your business name is legal, unique, and no one else can use it.

-- Finally, you can also apply for trademarking your businesses from the government’s business agency to grab full protection.
+- Finally, you can also apply for trademarking your businesses from the government’s business agency to grab complete protection.

 As a part of legal formalities, you need to obtain the necessary license requirements based on your state or country.
-You need to check and verify with the local government about the legal laws related to starting a snow plow business.
+In addition, you need to check and verify with the local government about the legal laws related to starting a snow plow business.

 For taking the permits from legal authorities, you need to consider the following aspects: